Quick Answer

 The drone wins on cost, speed, and client experience.
 On any property where a visual inspection is the goal, there's no good argument for scaffolding.

 Estate agents are a strong B2B target.
 They need condition surveys on properties before valuation and before listing, and they want them done quickly.
 A 24-hour turnaround on a professional drone survey report is a real competitive advantage for them.
 Get in front of three or four local agencies and you have a repeatable referral source.
+A website that actually generates leads helps, and a 30-minute monthly local SEO routine will keep you visible in Google Maps when property managers search for survey services near them.

 - Insurers and loss adjusters: drone footage is compelling evidence for claims involving storm damage, subsidence, or disputed defects